No charges to be filed against CSP trooper in May 9 shooting

 The shooting occurred at around 9 a.m. on May 9 in the area of U.S. Highway 50 and 29 Road after Thompson reportedly ran at the trooper, identified as Jason Wade, with a knife.

-Rubinstein said felony assault, attempted assault and menacing charges would have been filed against Thompson had he survived the shooting.
+Rubinstein said felony assault, attempted assault and menacing charges would have been filed had Thompson survived the shooting.

-Using video from four separate sources as well as dash camera audio and witness interviews Rubinstein determined Thompson used self-defense in this incident.
+Using video from four separate sources as well as dash camera audio and witness interviews, Rubinstein determined Wade used self-defense in this incident.

-The investigation revealed Colorado State Patrol trooper Wade’s first contact with Thompson was early in the morning that day when he saw him standing motionless and thought he was a mannequin.
-After driving by him, later in the day someone called dispatch about a person standing 29 Road and Highway 50 for two hours.
+The investigation revealed Colorado State Patrol trooper Wade’s first contact with Thompson was early in the morning that day when he saw Thompson standing motionless and thought Thompson was a mannequin.
+Later in the day, someone called dispatch about a person standing 29 Road and Highway 50 for two hours.

 The trooper responded and requested a second unit.
 He approached the suspect and introduced himself.
 When he recounted what happened after, the trooper said that Thompson had a “1,000 yard stare” on his face and didn’t say a word during the entire incident.

-After a slight pause Thompson reached for a knife in his waistband, the investigation said.
+After a slight pause Thompson reached for a knife, the investigation said.

 In response, the trooper drew his handgun yelled “drop the knife" and Thompson reportedly “lunged at him.”

-During the encounter, the trooper yelled for him to get on the ground several times.
+During the encounter, the trooper yelled for Thompson to get on the ground several times.

 Thompson then “planted, turned and took several steps towards me with the knife extended out, at which point I shot him, um say three, possibly four times,” Wade recounted.